-Additions and other adjustments to permanent endowments decreased by \$5.2 million in fiscal year 2019.
+Additions and other adjustments to permanent endowments increased by \$7.1 million in fiscal year 2020.
+In 2019 additions to permanent endowments decreased by \$5.2 million.
 During fiscal year 2019 the University returned all gifts and accumulated earnings received by the University and the Law School Foundation from a donor.
 Gifts of \$20.0 million received by the University were returned to the donor (see note 1).
-This reduction is offset by an increase in endowment coal royalties and other endowed gifts.
-In 2018 additions to permanent endowments grew by \$1.2 million due to restricted endowment gifts made throughout the year.
+This reduction was offset by an increase in endowment coal royalties and other endowed gifts.

 Intragovernmental transfers are typically transactions between the University and CTF, a blended component unit of the University, and occasionally other state agencies.

-At September 30, 2019, intragovernmental transfers had increased \$122,000 from the prior year.
-At September 30, 2018 intragovernmental transfers had decreased \$3.5 million from the prior year.
+At September 30, 2020, intragovernmental transfers had decreased \$4.6 million from the prior year.
+At September 30, 2019 intragovernmental transfers had increased slightly by \$122,000 from the prior year.